What is Progressive Supranuclear Palsy?

 There is no known way to prevent PSP.

 Progressive Supranuclear Palsy Caregiver Tips

-- People with PSP are at higher risk of developing depression and anxiety.
-Be on the lookout for the warning signs of these conditions, and help your loved one get treatment for them.
+- Educate yourself about the disease, its effects, and the side effects of medications used to treat it.
+People with PSP are also at higher risk of developing depression and anxiety.
+Be on the lookout for the warning signs of these conditions.

 - Join a support group for caregivers.
 Caregivers are at risk of developing physical and mental health issues, too.
 So take time for yourself, and get the help you need when you feel overwhelmed.

 Many people with PSP also suffer from other brain and mental health-related issues, a condition called co-morbidity.
 Here are a few of the disorders commonly associated with PSP:

 - Some people with PSP also suffer from mild depression.

 - Some people with PSP have a co-existing anxiety disorder.

 - The majority of people with PSP exhibit symptoms of dementia.